Kilgore College

 Grant in 2021

-Lunar Resources, founded in 2019 and based in Houston, Texas, focuses on developing energy generation and space environment technologies to support the economic construction of space infrastructure.
-The company aims to utilize resources available in space to promote large-scale commercialization of the Moon, particularly in power generation, resource extraction, and manufacturing systems.
-By leveraging these technologies, Lunar Resources seeks to enable various industries, including energy, defense, and aeronautics, to harness the abundant resources of space and foster the growth of a lunar and cislunar economy.
+Lunar Resources is a Houston-based company established in 2019 that focuses on developing energy generation and space environment technologies.
+Its mission is to support the economic construction of space infrastructure by leveraging space resources.
+The company's innovations aim to facilitate the large-scale commercialization of the Moon, particularly in power generation, resource extraction, and manufacturing systems.
+By enabling industries such as energy, defense, and aeronautics to utilize the abundant resources found in space, Lunar Resources plays a pivotal role in catalyzing the development of a lunar and cislunar economy.

 ARIX Technologies